 Subtract this total from your income and what you have left represents the money available for discretionary spending.
 If the amount of money you’re spending on discretionary expenses exceeds the amount you have available, you’ll likely need to make some adjustments to how you spend.

 To pay off debt, focus a portion of the available discretionary income on debt payments.

 Once you’ve identified funds you can use to pay down debt, there are a number of strategies you can use to put that money to work.
 If you have multiple debts, you might consider the snowball or avalanche method.

 If you decide to use the snowball method, list your debts in order of smallest balance to largest.
-You are only looking at the amount you owe, not the interest rate you are charged.
+Look exclusively at the amount you owe, ignoring the interest rate.
 Make minimum payments on all the debts to avoid penalties.
 Make all extra payments toward paying off the smallest debt.

-Once that one is paid in full, move on to the next largest debt and so on.
+Once the smallest debt is paid in full, move on to the next largest debt and so on.
 Use all of the money you were directing toward the previous debt, including minimum and extra payments, to pay off the next smallest.
 In this way, the amount you’re able to direct toward the larger debts should grow or “snowball.”

-One downside to the snowball method is that while targeting your smaller debts first, you may be holding your higher interest debts for a longer period of time.
+One downside to the snowball method is that while targeting your smaller debts first, you may be holding onto your higher interest debts for a longer period of time.

 However, you should also theoretically get a psychological boost every time you pay off a debt that helps you build momentum toward paying all of your debts off.
-And if this extra push helps you eliminate your debts, the benefits of this strategy might outweigh the extra costs.
+And if this extra push can help keep you motivated to continue eliminating debt, the benefits of this strategy might outweigh the extra costs.